iambasanta/MVCFramework/README.md

 # Mini MVC Framework

 Mini MVC framework using PHP.
-This is the fun project that i created with the help of youtube tutorial.
+This is a fun project that i created with the help of youtube tutorial.

 ### Playlist link